cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 along with the data.
 If you do not meet these requirements, you will need to manually confirm that _absolutely_ no torrents are sharing the same data.

-If you are using `linkType: "symlink"`, you cannot delete the orignal torrent without breaking the links for the injected cross seeds.
-Deleting the injected cross seeds is fine though.
+If you are using `linkType: "symlink"`, you cannot delete the original torrent without breaking the links for the injected cross seeds.
+Deleting the injected cross seed is fine though.

 You can always safely remove the torrent while keeping its data, but you will need a method to clean up the orphaned data if it exists.